 Hallmarking laws vary across the remainder of the European continent.
 Some countries, including Hungary, Sweden, Finland, and Russia, legally require the hallmarking of any silver, platinum or gold piece of jewellery.
 Elsewhere, like Italy, purity hallmarks are not required but maker's marks must be registered and those in themselves are independently recognised as an independently monitored hallmark.

-The difference between a hallmark and a maker’s mark, even in a nation where maker’s marks are regulated, is that a hallmark indicates that the piece was physically sent to a third-party office and tested for purity.
-Even in nations where the maker’s mark is registered, it is still based on the honour system, which requires the the jeweller to test their own pieces and then advertise them honestly.
+The difference between a hallmark and a maker’s mark - even in a nation where maker’s marks are regulated - is that a hallmark indicates that the piece was physically sent to a third-party office and tested for purity.
+However, all European countries require maker’s marks to be registered.
+This honour system requires each jeweller, by law, to test their own pieces and advertise them honestly.